dvdmtw98/notes/My Vault/cyber-security/security-controls/endpoint-protection.md

 They are proactive systems and supports continuous monitoring, threat detection and incident response
 It all has threat hunting features that can protect against new attacks

+**EDR Steps**
+Data Collection - Data Consolidation - Threat Detection - Alerts & Threat Response - Threat Investigation - Remediation

+#### Extended Detection and Response (XDR)
+Security strategy that integrates multiple protection techniques into a single platform to improve detection accuracy and simplify the incident response process
+No need of separate solutions for Network Security, Email Security and Endpoint Security

+![endpoint-security-evolution|540](../images/endpoint-security-evolution.webp)

+---

+#### File Integrity Monitoring (FIM)
+Used to validate the integrity of OS and application software files using a verification method between the current file state and a known, good baseline
+Often included as part of EDR and XDR

 #### User and Entity Behavior Analytics (UEBA)
 A system that can provide automated identification of suspicious activities by user accounts and computer hosts
+Entity: Security Infrastructure like Routers, Firewalls
-They are heavily dependent on advanced computational techniques like AI and ML
+They are heavily dependent on advanced computational techniques (AI & ML)
 e.g. Microsoft Advanced Threat Analytics & Splunk User Behavior Analytics

-![endpoint-security-evolution|540](../images/endpoint-security-evolution.webp)